Saltwater beaches of the Greater Portland & Casco Bay and The Maine Beaches regions

 The southern coast of Maine is synonymous with long sandy beaches.
 People visit year after year to the seemingly endless miles of beach that beckons sun worshipers to lie and soak up the warm rays.
 These beaches have vigorous waves that crash upon the shore and are a surfer’s playground.

 - Crescent Beach State Park, in Cape Elizabeth, is close to Portland, yet when on the beach rimmed with sand dunes, you feel a world away from the bustling city.

-- Ogunquit Beach is considered one of the top 25 beaches in the country and offers everything one needs for the perfect day at the beach.
+- Ogunquit Beach receives accolades as one of the best beaches in the country and offers everything one needs for the perfect day at the beach.

 - Old Orchard Beach is a stunning seven miles long.
-The Old Orchard Beach Pier—which extends nearly 500 feet out over the Atlantic Ocean—is the highlight of activities from birdwatching tours to fireworks at night.
+The Old Orchard Beach Pier—which extends nearly 500 feet out over the Atlantic Ocean—is the highlight of activities from live entertainment to fireworks at night.

 - Scarborough Beach State Park has some of the warmer waters in the summer so get there early to get a parking spot.